Risa Horowitz: Melitzah (2000–2007)

 Melitzah (2000–2007) is an extensive vocal performance coupled with the Canadian Oxford Dictionary.
 Horowitz visualized every word in the dictionary with a waveform of her pronunciation of that word and documented her visualization in a set of 138 books and a website.
 Melitzah was selected for the FILE Electronic Language International Festival, São Paulo Brazil, in 2005.

 girl before a mirror (2000)

 girl before a mirror (2000) is an MFA project completed at the University of Saskatchewan originally exhibited at the Gordon Snelgrove Gallery.
-It is based loosely on a 1932 painting of the same name by Pablo Picasso.
+Its title is based loosely on a 1932 painting of the same name by Pablo Picasso.
 The project is a catalogue of self-portraits.

 Awards

 Horowitz was the recipient of the K.M.
 Hunter Artist Award in 2006.